NC State Extension Master Gardener℠ Volunteers of Wake County Training Program

-UPDATE: The application period for the class of 2026 will start on September 1st and end on October 31st.
+UPDATE: The application period for the Class of 2026 is closed.
+Applications will re-open in September 2026.

 The North Carolina Extension Master Gardener volunteer program aims to “ connect people with the benefits of consumer horticulture through research-based information, educational programming, and community outreach that empowers North Carolinians to cultivate healthy plants, landscapes, ecosystems & communities.”
 Here in Wake County, we realize this mission through a commitment to volunteerism and education rivaled by few in the state.
 We consist of roughly 150 active volunteers who put in about 12,500 hours of service each year.